SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/05-Summary.md

    </nav>
    ```

-## In the next lesson you will learn about:
+## In the next lesson you will learn:

--  Directives and Forms:

-   -  What are Directives?
+-  What **directives** are

-      -  Attribute Directives

-      -  Structural Directives

-      -  Building an Attribute Directive

-   -  How to Handle Forms.

-   -  Template-Driven Forms

-   -  Reactive Forms
+   *  attribute directives
+   *  structural directives
+   *  building an attribute directive
+-  Using forms in Angular
+   *  template-driven forms
+   *  reactive forms

 [/slide]